-Swollen Gums & Braces
+Swollen Gums & Braces: 5 Tips For Relief

 Orthodontic treatment can do more than just straighten teeth.
 It can turn a shy grin into a radiant smile and make you feel like a million bucks!
 That’s why taking care of your teeth and seeking the necessary dental treatments is so important to your health and self-esteem.

-As your teeth move, your gums have to adjust as well.
+As your teeth move, the soft tissue of your gums has to adjust as well.
 The resulting soreness and swelling are common when you first get braces.
 The mouth needs time to get used to the new hardware.

 Tips to relieve some gum swelling and pain:

 - Change your diet.
 Try eating softer foods and drinking more liquids.

 - Be gentle yet diligent when you floss and brush routinely.
 Take your time to do it right and not hurt your teeth or gums.

 - Gargle with warm saltwater to help heal inflamed gums.

 - Massaging the gums can help.
 Some recommend using a soft toothbrush to gently rub the gums and mouth.

 - Break those bad habits – avoid biting your nails and chewing on hard objects like pens or pencils.